JFtechOfficial/mac-automation-scripts/README.md

 * Insert the path of the `yeelight_bulb.py` file into the Applescript

 ## Other stuff
-* tip-tap trackpad gesture added.
-It change tabs in Safari
+* tip-tap trackpad gestures added.
+Switch between tabs in Safari
 * app switcher widget added to the Touchbar